 Step 1.
 Open the computer or laptop case using a screwdriver.

 Step 2.
 Slide the M.2 SSD inside to the SSD slot and screw the SSD drive-in.

 Step 3.
 Finalize and cover the computer case.

-To upgrade SSD to M.2 SSD, you need to move data, applications, and programs to the new disk.
+To upgrade SSD to M.2 SSD, you need to initialize disk, move data, applications, and programs to the new disk.
 To do so, you'll need a disk cloning tool for help.